-Spinning geometry twists & turns to tie a simple knot
+Spinning geometry twists and turns to tie the simple knot

 As single concept, the Pattern, the Mereon Matrix has been under scientific investigation since 1995.

 Max Planck once said that ‘Anybody who has been seriously engaged in scientific work of any kind realizes that over the entrance to the gates of the temple of science are written the words: “Ye must have faith.”